Templum-Deam-Luna/luna-civitatem/ordinances.md

 ### General Provisions

-* [ ] Buildings, except as required otherwise, shall have their footprint fit with a square 200 feet on each side.
+* [ ] Buildings, except as required otherwise, shall have their footprint fit within a square 200 feet on each side.
+A large store or office is not a valid exception; they can build up.
+A factory or warehouse may be a valid exception.
 * [ ] The building's main entrance shall face the street and the entrance with the building's building number must be clearly visible from the street.
 Secondary entrances that face a street must also have the building number, and building's address street name if different